Tanoti/sphinxcontrib-autosaltsls/docs/configuration.rst

                 autosaltsls_sources = '/srv/salt'

-        2. As a list of paths if you want to accept all the default source settings (see `Source Settings`):
+        2. As a list of paths if you want to accept all the default source settings (see :ref:`Source Settings`_):

             .. code-block:: python